• Nov 21, 2025

 Suggested read: Complete Guide to Suspicious Activity Reports

 Inadequate KYB may be an AML warning sign.
-Therefore, when a company begins working with a corporate customer before carrying out necessary due diligence procedures, it exposes them to money laundering or terrorist financing risks.
+Therefore, when a company begins working with a corporate customer before carrying out necessary due diligence procedures, it exposes itself to money laundering or terrorist financing risks.

-Fraud prevention
+Fraud prevention and KYB

 That’s why it’s important to notice red flags ahead of time.
 These include, but are not limited to: